karamoko17/Challenge_Web_Mining/README.md

 ## 🚀 Installation
 ### Prerequisites
 - Docker installed on your system
+- adding a secrets.toml file under the repository .streamlit with your GENIUS_TOKEN
+- deactivate Windows microphone enhancement if you're planning to use on-the-fly recognition.

 ### Quick Start with Docker Image
 If you have a prebuilt "Challenge_Web_Mining.tar" Docker image, you can load and run it as follows: